carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

 ## The "Hashtable Problem"

-The "Hashtable" problem is that the specific hash function used to compute the hash of keys in a hashtable must be the same when adding an entry, when looking it up, and other operations like resizing.
+The "Hashtable problem" is that the specific hash function used to compute the hash of keys in a hashtable must be the same when adding an entry, when looking it up, and other operations like resizing.
 So a hashtable type is dependent on both the key type, and the key type's implementation of the `Hashable`